clragon/notified_preferences/README.md

 await settings.initialize(otherSharedPrefs);
 ```

-If you do not want to use the `NotifiedPreferences`, you can manually instantiate your `PreferenceNotifier`s manually:
+If you do not want to use the `NotifiedPreferences`, you can instantiate your `PreferenceNotifier`s manually:

 ```dart
 final myNotifier = PreferenceNotifier<T>(